Ryles1/BoardGameTracker/app/README.md

 Database: sqlite3
 -Practiced creating basic SQL queries
-- Had to learn syntax idiosyncracies for this DB (eg. setting up foreign keys).
+- Had to learn syntax idiosyncrasies for this DB (eg. setting up foreign keys).

 General:
 - splitting program up into logical modules
 - input verification and exception catching
 - used regex to check date format (as practice for regex writing)

+Testing:
+- arranging directory to allow for testing
+- using unittest module to write tests for some functions